Brown Banded Cockroaches

-Brown-banded cockroaches usually measure roughly ½” in size, and in color range from dark brown to a dark red.
+Brown-banded cockroaches usually measure roughly ½ inch in size, and in color range from dark brown to dark red.
 Both male and female brown-banded roaches possess wings, but only the males are capable of flying.
 Both genders have a light brown band that runs across the base of the wings.
 Brown-banded cockroach nymphs will take three to six months to develop.
-Unlike American or German cockroaches (who prefer to infest kitchen and bathroom areas), brown-banded roaches will infest any room inside of a house.
+Unlike American or German cockroaches (who prefer to infest kitchen and bathroom areas), brown-banded roaches will infest any room inside a house.
 This makes them more difficult to control.

 Brown Banded Cockroaches will be found in large number in restaurants, multifamily housing structures, residential homes, and hospitals.
 American cockroaches are also found often in restaurants or other commercial structures where food is prepared or stored, but they will also attempt to gain access to multifamily or residential structures (often through sewer systems and piping).